Jono-99/IPTPrelimAssessment2/Documentation/logbook.md

 #### Website
 - Work of the footer of the website was continued.

+#### Pamphlet
+- Screenshots from the promotional video for Ovis were taken.
+	- Not much progress on the pamphlet as storyboard was left at home.

 ## Saturday, 28th July 2018
 ### 14:00 - 15:00
 #### Website